yiwen92/Hackathon2022_GIS/README.md

 Support GIS data type, support basic function, show a live demo to validate it.

+User scenario: shared bike
+1. input 1 location point and other shared bike points and shown in a map
+2. find a shared bike nearby(within xx m)/ or find nearest one
+3. input destination to get a navigation map
+4. other usages of spatial(forbidden area recognition)
+5. IOT extension(low battery warning, ring a bell, abnormal detection)

 Main functions:
 1. Define spatial data type and SQL usage in TiDB
 2. Basic functions like calculate distance